 The contractual maturity of mortgage-backed securities, collateralized mortgage obligations and asset backed securities is not a reliable indicator of their expected life because borrowers have the right to prepay their obligations at any time.
 Mortgage-backed securities, collateralized mortgage obligations and asset-backed securities are typically issued with stated principal amounts and are backed by pools of mortgage loans and other loans with varying maturities.
 The term of the underlying mortgages and loans may vary significantly due to the ability of a borrower to pre-pay.
 Monthly pay downs on mortgage-backed securities tend to cause the average life of the securities to be much different than the stated contractual maturity.
 During a period of increasing interest rates, fixed rate mortgage-backed securities do not tend to experience heavy prepayments of principal and consequently, the average life of this security will be lengthened.
 If interest rates begin to fall, prepayments may increase, thereby shortening the estimated life of this security.
-The weighted average life of our investment portfolio was 3.68 years with an estimated effective duration of 2.31 years as of March 31, 2015
+The weighted average life of our investment portfolio was 3.87 years and 4.04 years with an estimated effective duration of 2.74 years and 2.19 years as of June 30, 2015 and December 31, 2014, respectively.

-As of March 31, 2015 and December 31, 2014 we did not own securities of any one issuer for which aggregate adjusted cost exceeded 10.0% of the consolidated stockholders' equity as of such respective dates.
+As of June 30, 2015 and December 31, 2014 we did not own securities of any one issuer for which aggregate adjusted cost exceeded 10.0% of the consolidated stockholders' equity as of such respective dates.

-The average yield of the securities portfolio was 1.75% as of March 31, 2015 compared to 1.71% as of December 31, 2014.
-The increase in average yield during the first quarter of 2015 compared to 2014 was primarily due to the reinvestment of funds at lower rates in 2015 and the speed of prepayments on our mortgage-backed securities and collateralized mortgage obligation portfolios.
+The average yield of the securities portfolio was 1.77% for the six months ended June 30, 2015 compared to 1.71% for the year ended December 31, 2014.
+The increase in average yield during 2015 compared to 2014 was primarily due to the purchase of \$6.1 million municipal securities with a tax equivalent yield of 2.32%.